 Let us look again at the healthy picture - it is the picture of the full water cycle.
-The rain which falls on the earth, will then be absorbed by a layer of humus.
-Not long ago on the land of Tamera there was a living fertile soil layer of up to half a metre in depth.
+The rain which falls on the earth will then be absorbed by a layer of humus.
+Not long ago on the land of Tamera there was a living fertile soil layer of up to half a meter in depth.
 It was more or less like this over the whole of Portugal and in principle across the whole of Europe.
-This humus soil layer, which was shaded and rooted by plants, soaked up the rainwater and thus gave the water time same time the streams carry clear, clean water all year long.
+This humus soil layer, which was shaded and rooted by plants, soaked up the rainwater and thus gave the water time to seep into the deeper ground layers and fill up the Earth body.
+In this way a saturated Earth body acted as a storage organ.
+There, underground, the water rests at different depths, sometimes over long periods of time.
+We still know little about what really happens to the water cycle.
+What we can say is that the water matures there by mineralizing itself and taking on information.
+This ability to take on and store information is one of the essential and most mysterious qualities of water.